-Details of academic support hours are posted on the academic staff web page and on the relevant module Moodle page.
-Meetings can be held on campus or via zoom or telephone by arrangement with the staff member.
-Please contact them if you would like to arrange to see them during their support hours.
-If you are unable to make the scheduled support hours for any reason, please contact the member of academic staff to arrange to meet them at an alternative time Please note that academic staff do not hold regular academic support hours during the vacations, and may, on occasions, be away from the University on research trips and visits.
+Academic support hours are normally published on individual staff profiles, Moodle pages of the individual modules and the Department Moodle Page.

+Please note that academic staff do not hold regular academic support hours during the vacations, and may, on occasions, be away from the University on research trips and visits.
 Therefore, if you need to get in touch with them during the vacation periods, you should email them in the first instance.